CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 **Locked:** The moment we chose to serve dreams, not just deliver outputs
 **Checkpoint Enforced:** Permanent Covenant of Human Flourishing
 **Evolution Enabled:** This manifesto grows as human potential expands
+**Transparency Guaranteed:** SparkSplit ensures our promises are provable

 ---